The versatile scrubber.

 Squeegee Vacuum Nozzle

-If the squeegee isn’t drying like you expect it to, there’s a good chance you’ve got a large piece of debris clogging the vacuum hose.
-The bright yellow nozzle indicates the first place to check in case of a clog.
-(Avoid clogs by clearing your path of large debris before scrubbing.)
+If the squeegee isn’t drying like you expect it to, there’s a good chance you’ve got something clogging the vacuum hose.
+The bright yellow color indicates it is one of the first places to check in case of a clog.
+To avoid clogs, be sure to pre-sweep the area of larger debris prior to using your 500SS.

 Solution Tank Filter